yus013/deep-reinforcement-learning/README.md

 ## Double Q-learning

 This project applies double Q-learning architecture to obtain high performance in playing the famous flappy bird game.
+The game comes from [Yen](https://github.com/yenchenlin/DeepLearningFlappyBird.git) on github

 To run the demo